controllerface/CMDR-J/README.md

 # CMDR J

 Commander J (CMDR_J) is a companion app for the video game `Elite : Dangerous`.
-I work on it mainly for myself and few friends in my spare time.
+I work on it mainly for myself and a few friends in my spare time.

-### Current Status
+### Current Status: Alpha

+There is a **known issues** section at the bottom of this document listing the things I am aware of and will work on when I get time.

 Currently, the project is in what I consider an **alpha** state, which despite being several years old, I still consider correct for the following reasons: